gpaquis/SONiC_TPCM/README.md

 # SONiC_TPCM

-This Script permit to deploy a TPCM remotely on a Dell Enterprise SONiC device By using REST API, you can install, list, remove or update a TPCM
+This Script permit only to deploy a TPCM remotely on a Dell Enterprise SONiC device.
+By using REST API, you can also install, list, remove or update a TPCM

 ## Running Python Code
 remote_tpcm_py is the master script